 Activities that involve other people can be particularly helpful.

-Read more about the benefits of physical activity.
+Read more about the physical activity guidelines for children and young people.

 Do not add to the pressure